SFSU-Bethel-Instructional/mmul-omp-harness-instructional/README.md

 * job-blocked-openmp: requires 2 modifications to enable the loop over block sizes and to pass the block size argument in to the benckmark-blocked-omp program.
 After running cmake, look insize job-blocked-omp for more details.

-## Requesting a KNL interactive node for doing runs

-An "extra step" is required for setting up the kernel environment for running LIKWID-enabled codes to collect hardware performance counters.

-Modify your salloc command when requesting a KNL node by adding "--perf=likwid" as follows:

-salloc --nodes=1 --qos=interactive --time=01:00:00 --constraint=knl --account=m3930 --perf=likwid

-There may be a similar option for use with sbatch commands, but documentation is elusive.
-Suggest doing all interactive runs.

-You may request and use an interactive node for up to 4 hours at a time.

 #eof